styrowolf/challenge2019/README.md

 ## features

 - [ ] swerve drive
-    - 8 falcon 500 motors, 2 per module
+    - 4 falcon 500 motors for drive
+    - 4 775pro motors for turning
+        - with TalonSRX controllers and CTRE mag encoders
+- [ ] rev PDH